hashicorp/terraform-provider-tfe/website/docs/cdktf/go/r/opa_version.html.markdown

 terraform import tfe_opa_version.test 0.58.0
 ```

--> **Note:** You can fetch a OPA version ID from the URL of an existing version in the Terraform Cloud UI.
+-> **Note:** You can fetch a OPA version ID from the URL of an existing version in the HCP Terraform UI.
 The ID is in the format `tool-<RANDOM STRING>`

 <!-- cache-key: cdktf-0.17.0-pre.15 input-1151e0ea0d86797d0c36341e282f903e6350d08f2e7a0bcb8dda931532eabc46 -->